-Keep in mind, if you wait too long to pick the leaves they may turn bitter.
+Keep in mind that if you wait too long to pick the leaves they may turn bitter.

 Then cut the base of the plant off and enjoy the whole thing.
 Just be sure to eat before the leaves turn bitter.

-Once you’ve gotten your harvest, there are three main ways to store it:
+Once you’ve gotten your harvest, there are 3 main ways to store it:

 1. Wash and Put in the Fridge

-If you don’t have enough of a crop to worry that you won’t be able to eat it within the week, then you should just rinse the spinach leaves under cold water.
+If you plan to eat your crop within a week, then you should just rinse the spinach leaves under cold water.

-Next, pat them dry with a paper towel and place the leaves in a Ziploc storage bag.
-You then need to place a paper towel inside the bag to absorb any moisture.
+Next, pat them dry with a paper towel and place the leaves in a sealable storage bag.
+Place a paper towel inside the bag to absorb any moisture.